HenryLamBlog/maze/README.md

 1. **Objective**: Guide Jerry through the maze to escape from Tom.
 2. **Controls**: Use the arrow keys on your keyboard to navigate Jerry through the maze.
 3. **Gameplay**: Jerry can move in four directions: up, down, left, and right.
 Navigate him through the maze to reach the exit.
-4. **Winning**: You win the game when Jerry successfully escapes before Tom catching you.
+4. **Winning**: You win the game when Jerry successfully escapes before Tom catches you.
 5. **Losing**: Be careful!
 If Tom catches you, the game ends.

 ## GitHub Repository